 Background and Decisions: The Symposium of Horticulture in Europe (SHE 2012) was organised by Agrocampus Ouest (the university and local research stations combined) and held under the aegis of the International Society for Horticultural Science (ISHS) and the National European Horticultural Societies.
 I was a member of the conference's Scientific Committee, representing SCI.
 Some 450 delegates attended SHE 2012 drawn from Europe and further afield.

 The conference's oral presentations came either from plenary speakers or were selected by the Scientific Committee.
 Predominantly delegates presented their work as posters which by force of numbers required two sessions.
 All presentations were grouped into five topics.
-The oral presentations are available here, and a general introduction and some keynote papers are reported below.
+A general introduction and some keynote papers are reported below.

 1. Innovative technologies